techbrett/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 If you answer yes to the following, then Teams Phone with Calling Plan is the right solution for you:

 - Calling Plan is available in your region.
-[Confirm Microsoft Calling Plan availability here](calling-plan-overview.md)
+To confirm Calling Plan availability, see [Confirm Microsoft Calling Plan availability](calling-plan-overview.md).
 - You don't need to retain your current PSTN carrier.
 - You want to use Microsoft-managed access to the PSTN.

-If you’re a small to medium business (300 or fewer people), Microsoft now bundles Teams Phone with a Domestic Calling Plan.
+If you're a small to medium business (300 or fewer people), Microsoft now bundles Teams Phone with a Domestic Calling Plan.

 However, your situation might be more complex.
 For example, you might have offices in locations where Calling Plan isn't available.
 Or you might need to accommodate existing, on-premises telephony infrastructure.
 Microsoft can solve for any PSTN or on-premises integration, with a variety of integration options.